sumiranverma/SpotiClone/README.md

 ## Folder Structure

-The project has the following folder structure:spotify-clone/
+The project has the following folder structure:
+- spotify-clone/
 - ├── src/
 - │ ├── components/
 - │ │ ├── Body.jsx